Tyson Fury: Fury vs. Wilder

 On 22 September, both Fury and Wilder confirmed they had signed the contract and the fight would take place on 1 December 2018.
 According to the California State Athletic Commission, Wilder would earn a guaranteed base purse of $4 million and Fury would take home a guaranteed purse of $3 million.
 Despite Frank Warren's original claim that the revenue would be split 50–50, it was revealed that Wilder could make $14 million (£11 million) and Fury would earn around $10.25 million (£8 million).
 Both boxers would see this increase to their base purses after receiving their percentages from pay-per-view revenue.
 The weigh-in took place on 30 November, outside the Los Angeles Convention Center.
 Fury stepped on the scale first and weighed in at 256+1/2 lb.
 This was only 2 lb lighter than his weigh-in against Francisco Pianeta in August 2018, but he looked leaner.
 Wilder was next to step on and came in at 212+1/2 lb, his lowest since his debut in 2008 when he weighed 207+1/4 lb.
-For his last bout, Wilder weighed 214 lb, however, it was cited that Wilder suffered from an illness during his training camp.
+For his last bout, Wilder weighed 214 lb, however, it was cited that Wilder became ill during his training camp.